emaste/CIS-Benchmark/UserandGroupSettings.markdown

 monitoring policy be established to report user file permissions and determine the action to be taken in accordance with site policy.

-#### Notes:
-On some distributions the /sbin/nologin should be replaced with /usr/sbin/nologin.

 #### CIS Controls:
 Version 7